-When learn how to manage your thoughts and emotions then you will have gone a long way to reducing your stress.
+When learning how to manage your thoughts and emotions, then you will have gone a long way to reducing your stress.

 The secret to preventing all that prolonged worry and stress is to learn how to monitor your thoughts and feelings so you can prevent the negative emotions and physical responses from escalating into prolong periods of worry and more stress.

-The first thing to do is to recognize the onset of when your beginning to feel stressed, so you need to be mindful to the symptoms of stress so if anytime you feel your stress levels rising you can intervene and nip it in the bud before you get overwhelmed by your situation and your symptoms of stress.
+The first thing to do is to recognize the onset of when you're beginning to feel stressed, so you need to be mindful of the symptoms of stress so if anytime you feel your stress levels rising you can intervene and nip it in the bud before you get overwhelmed by your situation and your symptoms of stress.

-If your stuck in a traffic jam or your running late for work or something then getting worked up is not going to change anything so you might as well accept your situation and stay calm and patient instead of ending up stressed, frustrated and angry because what ever response you choose your still be stuck or late.
+If you're stuck in a traffic jam or your running late for work or something then getting worked up is not going to change anything so you might as well accept your situation and stay calm and patient instead of ending up stressed, frustrated and angry because whatever response you choose you will still be stuck or late.